 This isn't just a business, it's a cause

 What we are doing here is important because it makes borrowing possible for millions of ordinary people who are being excluded by banks.
 Without us our customers would only have extortionate payday loans to turn to.

 Who are those people?

 Amigo customers come in loads of different shapes and sizes.
-Young people, people who have been out of the UK for some time and micro business entrepreneurs - all of which can all be viewed by banks as being risky when it comes to lending.
-What brings all of our customers together though is that they are trusted by their friends and family.
+Young people, people who have been out of the UK for sometime and micro business entrepreneurs - all of which can all be viewed by banks as being risky when it comes to lending.
+What brings all of our customers together though it that they are trusted by their friends and families.

 We believe everyone falls into one of these 4 boxes: